Optimal Energy Joule: Closure

 A small pilot fleet of Joules was manufactured in conjunction with Hi-Tech Automotive in Port Elizabeth during 2010.
 The car was expected to be sold in South Africa as well as Europe from 2014, but production ceased in April 2012 after Optimal Energy failed to find a commercial partner.
 Optimal Energy announced its intention to close down in June 2012.

 It was widely reported in the media that the company was bleeding cash, the production date had been pushed back four times, and the proposed sales figures were unrealistic.
 Optimal Energy required more than R2bn to bring the model to production, by which time it would have been obsolete.
 With the private sector unwilling to invest, the government declined to commit more taxpayers' money to an enterprise which was not commercially viable.

+The pilot Joules were donated to the Nelson Mandela Metropolitan University.
+It was reported that three were torched in a student protest, and the remaining Joule is in poor condition, with access denied to journalists.

+In January 2025, it was revealed that the remaining Joules were intact and not destroyed.
+Two of the units were sold to a private company, who intend to put one on display and restore another one to operational condition to create awareness of EV's in South Africa.

+Two Joules are on display at the James Hall Museum of Transport in Johannesburg.